trhoang2368/COVID_19/README.md

 - Why is there correlated error term in the mmodel?
 <p>The correlated error terms coming from missing key variables that have ordered effects on the model.
 In this case, maybe the Covid 19 model is missing some time-affect variables such as the tranmission rate, on average, how many people does one interact with daily. </p>

-==> Considering autocorrelation in our analysis increases accuracy and precision in our analysis
+Therefore, considering autocorrelation in our analysis increases accuracy and precision in our analysis

 ## III.
 Results: